Save big (up to $1,875) on small business tools with our free membership, business.com+

 1. Add services to existing product lines

 An easy first step is to expand on what you already have.
 Let’s say you launched a product line a year ago that has done well.
 What else could you release under the same banner that would add to your sales?
-Are there potential accessories or additional services that could attract your customers?
+Are there potential accessories, add-on services or subscription models that would provide value to your existing customers?

 The trick here is to think not of what you could create easily but what your customers could genuinely use.
 An example would be someone who sells custom bikes.
 Perhaps they also start selling an accessory kit with a bar lock, an attachable water bottle and a neon signal light for night riding.